-Professor Richard James is Deputy Provost (Academic and Undergraduate) and Co-Director of the Melbourne Centre for the Study of Higher Education.
+Professor Richard James is Deputy Vice-Chancellor (Academic and Undergraduate) and Deputy Provost & Co-Director of the Melbourne Centre for the Study of Higher Education.
 He holds a Chair in Higher Education and is a prominent researcher, commentator on higher education policy in Australia and a Fellow of the Australian Council for Educational Leaders.
 He is a member of the national Higher Education Standards Panel (HESP).

 Richard has wide-ranging research interests in higher education that centre on the quality of the student experience.
 His research program spans access and equity, the transition to university, student finances, student engagement, quality assurance and academic standards.
 He has published widely on the effects of social class on higher education aspirations and participation.
 He has been the recipient or co-recipient of over $4 million in grants, including national competitive research grants.
 He has published over 100 journal articles, book chapters, books and book-length reports and supervised 30 research students to successful completion, including 15 doctoral students.
 He was awarded an ARC Discovery Grant in 2010 for a project to examine new approaches to performance management in public sector organisations.